Singapore police arrest teacher who allegedly abused Woodlands preschool kids

+The teacher was caught on video handling the preschool children roughly.
+She has since been fired.

-SINGAPORE: A 33-year-old woman has been arrested for her suspected involvement in a case of ill-treatment of children, said the police on Tuesday (Aug 29).
+SINGAPORE: A 33-year-old woman has been arrested for her suspected involvement in a case of ill-treating children, said the police on Tuesday (Aug 29).

-The police said they received a report on Monday at around 1pm, pointing to videos circulating online of a preschool teacher allegedly abusing young children.
+The police said they received a report at around 1pm on Monday, pointing to videos circulating online of a preschool teacher allegedly abusing young children.

 Three videos of the teacher's interactions with children at what appeared to be Kinderland Preschool @ Woodlands Mart had surfaced on social media, showing her handling the kids roughly.